Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 There may be a \emph{delay} in the ability to detect the disease.
 The number of periods of delay is given by $\tau$ with $0 \leq \tau \leq \theta$.
 Delay is a general term that can capture many things.
 For example, it can correspond to (a) asymptomatic infectiousness, (b) a delay in accessing health care given the onset of an infectious period, (c) any delay in the administration of testing, and so on.

-In the first period of an infected node's infectious period -- after delay -- there is a probability $\alpha$ that the policymaker detects it as being infected.
+In the first period of an infected node's infectious period -- after delay ($\tau$) -- there is a probability $\alpha$ that the policymaker detects it as being infected.
 So, potential detection happens exactly once during the first period in which the node can be detected.
 Detection is independently and identically distributed.
 Our results are easily extended to have a random period for detection after the delay.

 Finally, the policymaker may face some error in their knowledge of the network.
-This can come from their inability to enforce exactly the interactions they wish to allow or limit, this can come from random variation in data collected to estimate interaction networks, or this can come from misspecification.
+This can come from their limited enforcement capacity, random noise in data collected to estimate interaction networks, or from network model misspecification.
 If there is error, we will track a share $\epsilon$ of nodes that are within a $k$-neighborhood of the seed but are estimated by the policymaker to be outside the $k$-neighborhood.